qdrant/landing_page/qdrant-landing/content/documentation/guides/installation.md

 ## Development

+For development and testing, we recommend that you set up Qdrant in Docker.
+We also have different client libraries.

 ### Docker

 The easiest way to start using Qdrant for testing or development is to run the Qdrant container image.